 Instructors may wish to record specific sections of their lectures using Kaltura Capture.
 Re-purposing face-to-face lecture recordings for online courses is not recommended.
 More information about using Kaltura Capture is available here:

 To use Kaltura Capture Desktop Recorder, it needs to be launched through Canvas.

 - Click on your portrait/Account in the upper-left corner of Canvas

 - Click on Add New

 - Select Kaltura Capture

-After navigating to a Kaltura Capture launch point (methods 1-3 above), click on either Download for Windows or Download for Mac and follow the installation procedure outlined under Downloading and installing the application
+After navigating to a Kaltura Capture launch point (steps 1-4 above), click on either Download for Windows or Download for Mac and follow the installation procedure outlined under Downloading and installing the application

 Using Kaltura Capture